-So, the question is often posed to me that, discussing such matters whilst in fact being a martial artist myself, do I also 'hit girls'?
-For it is one thing to take a philosophical position in advocating something which appears quite extraordinary, lying beyond the remit of everyday sexual propriety, but quite another to actually do it.
+So, in discussing such matters whilst in fact being a martial artist myself, the question is often posed to me: do I 'hit girls'?
+For it is one thing to take a philosophical position in advocating something that appears quite extraordinary, lying beyond the remit of everyday sexual propriety, but quite another to actually do it.
 In keeping with this volume's principle concern with addressing how social research can be done from the body, this contribution outlines how the embodied experiences of men within martial arts training (including myself) can lead them to be able to answer 'yes' to this question.
-In so doing I draw attention to the transformative potential that mixed-sex training holds for men's attitudes towards women's bodies, based on data drawn from field notes, personal reflections and interviews with numerous martial artists with whom I have trained and/or met during my time 'on the mat'.
-In connecting the embodied realities of training with the broader social theme of gender relations, this work is intended to answer Crossley's (1995) call for a 'carnal sociology', positing that bodily practices are constitutive of social formations and play a key part in their on-going reproduction and contestation.
+In so doing I draw attention to the transformative potential that mixed-sex training holds for men's attitudes towards women's bodies, based on data drawn from field notes, personal reflections and interviews with numerous martial artists with whom I have trained and/ or met during my time 'on the mat'.
+In connecting the embodied realities of training with the broader social theme of gender relations, this work is intended to answer Crossley's (1995) call for a 'carnal sociology', positing that bodily practices are constitutive of social formations and play a key part in their ongoing reproduction and contestation.